- Resources for Parents

 Can Compass Cash be refunded?

-Willamette University's Greek community is composed of four national men's fraternities and one colony and three national sororities.
+Willamette University's Greek community is composed of five national men's fraternities and three national sororities.
 These organizations offer friendship and camaraderie through brotherhood and sisterhood, leadership opportunities, philanthropic and community service work, scholastic support and encouragement, and lifetime membership in the organizations, which provide benefits and support long after college.

 What is the relationship between the Greek community and the University?